feast-dev/feast/docs/reference/alpha-cached-online-predictions.md

 ).to_dict()
 ```

 In this example, the method is used to retrieve the average orders per day and the age for customers with IDs "5" and 5.
-The cached model predictions are retrieved from the stored_customer_predictions:predictions feature, and the on-demand model predictions are computed using the risk_score_calculator:predictions feature.
-The force_recompute parameter is set to False, indicating that the method should use the cached predictions if available.
-The log_features parameter is set to True, indicating that the features should be logged.
+The cached model predictions are retrieved from the stored_customer_predictions:predictions feature, and the on-demand
+model predictions are computed using the risk_score_calculator:predictions feature.
+The force_recompute parameter is
+set to False, indicating that the method should use the cached predictions if available.
+The log_features parameter is
+set to True, indicating that the features should be logged.

+## Alternatives / Expanding Scope

+In the future, we are looking to add support for being able to call KServe or another model inference endpoint in the
+On Demand Feature View directly.
+This will allow for more flexibility in the models that can be served and still get the
+benefits of caching scores in the Feature Store.